karanjitsingh/blogposts/JSTestAdapter.md

 The adapter currently supports nodejs as its runtime environment and three most popular test runners - mocha, jasmine and jest.
 The JSTestAdapter allows you to leverage the VSTest capabilities for a seamless test execution experience across the VS IDE, CLI and the VSTest task in Azure Pipelines.

+JSTest's deep integration with VSTest and Azure Pipelines enables us to leverage the distribution capability for all three of the runners.
+It also provides the *MSTest style* capability to upload attachments from tests with [jstestcontext](https://github.com/karanjitsingh/jstestcontext) extension.
+This is especially helpful for UI test failures, by simply uploading the screenshot of the UI we can figure out what went wrong in the Pipelines itself.

 ####  Running JavaScript tests using the vstest.console.exe CLI

 Let's take an example of a basic calculator test.